Full Time Animal Care Attendant

 The ARL is seeking a licensed veterinarian to join our growing team so we can help more animals!
 This position will oversee all aspects of veterinary care for our shelter animals as well as help us achieve high volume, high quality spay & neuter for cats as dogs at a low cost for our community.
 The ARL is a Public Service Loan Forgiveness Complaint 501c3 organization.
 40-hour work week expected, but exact scheduling can be flexible.

-Title: Veterinary Technician – Surgery Center Position Summary: Under the direction of the Shelter Veterinarian, join us as we grow our high volume spay/neuter surgery center to help our community with affordable alteration and community cat program.
-Assists in the provision of medical and surgical care of the animals in the shelter and for the public.
-Administers medications and vaccines, assists with surgery, performs basic laboratory tests, and euthanasia.
-Works well independently but as part of a team to ensure timely, quality medical care for all animals in the shelter.
-Supervisor: Medical Manager
+Under the direction of the Medical Manager, assists in the provision of medical care of animals in the shelter and foster.
+Administers medications, triage incoming animals, performs basic laboratory tests, and performs euthanasia.
+Works well independently and under pressure but as part of a team to ensure timely, quality medical care for all animals in the shelter.

 Join our team at Pet Pantry of Lancaster County to help us empower animals to thrive by listening and responding to their unspoken needs.